tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0/index.md

 ## vctrs inside

 The last part of the large housekeeping changes in this release is that ggplot2 finally embraces [vctrs](https://vctrs.r-lib.org) and uses it's functions internally primarily for binding data together.
-Apart from a nice bump in rendering speed it also means that we now better support data types build upon vctrs and subscribe to the more well-defined coercion rules that it provides.
+Apart from a nice bump in rendering speed it also means that we now better support data types built upon vctrs and subscribe to the more well-defined coercion rules that it provides.
 The last point is a double edged sword though, as your code may contain a diverse mix of data types in different layers that worked before but doesn't align with the strictness of vctrs.
 While we have gone to lengths to ensure that your code still works you will begin to see deprecation notices if you e.g. factor on a variable that is incompatible across layers:

 <div class="highlight">